catenglaender/marp-presentations/2024/ilias-dev-conf_march/the-perfect-form/presentation.md

 * 3 Interaction Modes: Condensed prompt, Creation, Adjusting
 * Some ways to improve forms are already available

+---

 ## Questions?

 Ask now!

-And/or come to the UI Clinic on ilias.de
+And/or come to the UI Clinic on docu.ilias.de